Making our impact by thinking differently

 We’re proud of the way we prepare our students with life-long career and employability skills.
-It’s why more than 97% of our undergraduate students and 96% of our postgraduate leavers go on to work or further study within six months (Destination of Leavers from Higher Education survey, 2016/17).
+It’s why more than 95% of our undergraduate students and 96% of our postgraduate leavers go on to work or further study within six months (Graduate Outcomes Survey 2020, HESA).

 Our students love the way we teach.
 As part of the QS World University Rankings 2018, the University of Stirling was awarded 5 stars in the areas of teaching and employability.
 Students gave us a 96% satisfaction rate for lecturer expertise (International Student Barometer 2018).

 Students are at the heart of everything we do and we aim to provide one of the best all round student experiences in the UK.
 Stirling is a beautiful, historic city with easy access to beautiful, wild landscapes and outdoor activities.
 We also enjoy fast transport links to Glasgow and Edinburgh.

 At the forefront of sporting excellence